Loading...

 The Ugly.

-11) MMT advocates are often combative and cultish.
-I’ve greatly enjoyed learning from and interacting with many MMT advocates over the years.
-Others are, um, more problematic.
-I critique a lot of things here with the goal of being constructive, but the MMT people have a uniquely combative mentality when confronted with criticism.
 The theory is so delicately intertwined and lacking in empirical evidence that their proponents often get very frustrated when debating.
 You could actually argue that the biggest red flag in MMT is the way in which their advocates defend it without ever admitting that there could even be the slightest potential flaw in it.
 I’ve spent most of my life studying economic theories and there are no economic theories that don’t contain flaws.

-The most disconcerting thing about MMT is that it boils down to an unproven Job Guarantee proposal promoted by people who appear to be driven by faith more than evidence.
+The most disconcerting thing about MMT is that it boils down to an unproven Job Guarantee proposal promoted by people who appear to be driven by faith and politics more than evidence.
 MMT advocates promote the theory as though it has earned a level of credibility that it simply has not.
 Their brash and combative tone treats the ideas as settled science when in fact they have not been properly modeled or tested in any relevant economic setting.
 Perhaps one day a developed economy will test MMT in its entirety and then this confident tone will have been earned.
 Until then I think it’s rational and responsible for people to be skeptical of MMT’s many descriptions and claims.

 Conclusion

-To summarize, there are some useful elements in MMT and it is very educational to learn.
-At the same time, many of its most important concepts are based on vague generalizations, sloppy terminology and policy ideas that are wholly unproven.
+To summarize, there are some useful elements in MMT and it can be educational to learn.
+At the same time, many of its most important concepts are based on vague generalizations, sloppy terminology, misleading accounting and policy ideas that are wholly unproven.
 It has become popular with lay people in large part because the narratives are enticing and complex enough that they can be misconstrued into something most lay people won’t understand.
 But most mainstream economists remain skeptical of it because parts of MMT are downright wrong, and its policy ideas have not earned the credibility that its proponents often assign to it.
 This is primarily due to the fact that the theorists have not done the proper econometric work to make the theory useful in a quantifiable economic model.
 Until the theory has been modeled and attempted in a developed economy it remains little more than an untested, but interesting mental exercise.

 ————————————————————————————–